alanwagner101/GIPHYapp/README.md

 This app is designed to allow you to search for gifs by keywords and save those keywords in button form if you wish to revisit those gifs.

+The main challenge of this app was in the use of API's.
+We were required to pull from the GIPHY API and display the images in a way that was easy and fun for the user.

 How it works is as such:

 First you enter in a keyword in the search bar such as "cat", "dog", or "cars" for instance.
 You then can click the search button.